MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/data-location.md

 manager: shellyha
 ---

-# Where your organization's Customer Service Insights data is stored
+# Where an organization's Customer Service Insights data is located

 Customer Service Insights can be deployed into the Microsoft Azure datacenters (also referred to as “regions”) listed below.